B.S., University of California, Irvine, 1979.

 It is now possible for chemists to routinely probe questions of chemical structure and reactivity without recourse to a traditional laboratory.
 Advances in theoretical and computational chemistry have enabled chemists to extract reliable answers from calculations for many systems.
-As the power of these methods to make substantial contributions to organic, inorganic, and biochemical research grows, so does the demand for new theoretical approaches.
-My research group is engaged in both developing new methods for studying chemical systems using computational approaches, as well as in the application of theoretical models to problems of interest in organic, inorganic and biological systems.
+My research group is interested in the application of theoretical models to problems of interest in organic, inorganic and biological systems.

 CF3 Rotation in 3-trimethylfluorophenanthrene: X-ray Diffraction and ab initio Electronic Structure Calculations, X. Wang, F.B.
 Mallory, C.W.
 Mallory, A.J.
 Rheingold, P.A.
 Beckmann, M.M.
 Francl, J. Phys.
 Chem.
 A, 110, 3954-3960 (2006).

 - Quantum Chemistry

 - Writing Science

 - ESEM: Women who see through walls